Tool pusher

-A tool pusher (sometimes toolpusher or just pusher or even, when spoken of in the third person, The Push) is an occupation within the oil drilling industry.
+A tool pusher (sometimes toolpusher, pusher, or The Push) is an occupation within the oil drilling industry.

 On a land drilling rig the tool pusher may be rig manager and responsible for all operations, but on drillships and offshore oil rigs, tool pushers are department heads in charge of the drilling department and reporting to the Master or Offshore Installation Manager (OIM) depending on the company - who in turn reports to a shore-based rig manager.
-Other department heads include the Chief Mate and Chief Engineer.
+Other department heads include the chief mate and chief engineer.

-Tool pushers are in charge of keeping the rig in all necessary tools, equipment, and supplies.
+Tool pushers are in charge of the rig's necessary tools, equipment, and supplies.
 They work closely in conjunction with the representative of the operating/exploration company (i.e., company man) in regard to the actual drilling of the well.
 In recent times, tool pushers also have taken on somewhat of an administrative role, as they frequently do paperwork related to the rig crew regarding payroll, benefits, and related matters.
 Tool pushers are also responsible for coordinating services with third party companies related to the drilling of the well.

 Tool pushers usually start at an entry-level position (i.e., a roustabout or roughneck) and work their way up over time.
 With the advancement in offshore drilling technology, cyberbase drilling experience is usually required before a driller can be promoted to the position of tool pusher.